unwiredben/RantDocs/content/dictionaries.md

 ## Format
 A table is made up of a header and an entry list.
 The header is simply a few directives that tell Rant about the format version, what to name the table, and how many subtypes to load for each entry.
 The entry list contains the contents of the table.

-Althrough this article uses separate lines for all directives, entries, and properties, line breaks are optional.
+Although this article uses separate lines for all directives, entries, and properties, line breaks are optional.
 They are used here for the sake of clarity (but the standard dictionary uses them too).

 ### Comments
 You can insert comments anywhere in a table by adding a `@` symbol and your comment after it.